OleJonas/Got-Your-Back/README.md

 #### Troubleshooting

-If you are experiencing any problems during sensor connection (may result in `The file "btScan" doesn't exist` written in the terminal), try building the openzen lib again.
+If you are experiencing any problems connecting to the sensors (eg. `The file "btScan" doesn't exist`), try building the openzen lib again.
 This is done by running the following commands:
 - `cd ./lib/openzen`
 - `mkdir build && cd build`